Keyboard shortcuts

 Getting Started

-Easy way to spin up a Yelken instance is running the hello-world example.
+You can also easily spin up a Yelken instance on your local machine by following hello-world example.
 This example contains a docker-compose file to setup a Postgresql database and Yelken instance with appropriate configuration.
-You can also check out other examples to experiment with Yelken.
+You can check out other examples too to experiment with Yelken.

-If you want to build Yelken manually and run locally, proceed to following sections.
+This document has the instructions to compile and run Yelken manually on your local machine.
 When you are asked to run some command, please do it inside the yelken directory, unless specified otherwise.

 Prerequisites